PSG scores last-gasp winner, closes gap on leader Lille - WHIZ News

 But PSG gifted the visitors a goal when Bouanga was given too much space down the left and his shot was poorly dealt with by goalkeeper Sergio Rico with Romain Hamouma in position to tap in.

-Neymar and central midfielders Leandro Paredes and Idrissa Gueye were suspended.
-Central defender Marquinhos is recovering from an adductor injury and standout goalkeeper Keylor Navas rested a sore shoulder.

-Pochettino’s side struggled to create chances but winger Pablo Sarabia struck the post with a freekick after 30 minutes and Green — a former club ball boy — made his first save five minutes later from Rafinha’s low shot.
+PSG winger Pablo Sarabia struck the post with a free kick after 30 minutes and Green — a former club ball boy — made his first save five minutes later from Rafinha’s low shot.

 In between, Saint-Etienne winger Wahbi Khazri had a goal ruled out for offisde.